ARM-software/acle/main/acle.md

 `__ARM_FEATURE_PAUTH` is defined to 1 if Pointer Authentication extension is available on the target.
 It is undefined otherwise.

+### Large System Extensions

+`__ARM_FEATURE_ATOMICS` is defined if the Large System Extensions introduced in the Armv8.1-A [[ARMARMv81]](#ARMARMv81) architecture are supported on this target.
+Note: It is strongly recommended that standardized C11/C++11 atomics are used to implement atomic operations in user code.

 ### Transactional Memory Extension